 We are happy to provide library books to our students for checkout.
 When books are damaged or lost, parents will be notified and requested to pay for the purchase of a new book.
 If this fee is not paid by the end of the year it will be posted to the student's account under Fine & Fees, which follows the student through high school.

 TESTING

-District assessments, standardized assessments, daily informal tests, daily assignments, student participation in learning activities, and teacher observation are all part of a student's evaluation.
-Formal District Assessments include:
+Standardized assessments, daily informal tests, daily assignments, student participation in learning activities, and teacher observation are all part of a student's evaluation.

+District Assessments: